GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 Explain the format:

+- Attendees will spend most of the time working in teams of 3-5 people to solve technical challenges.
+- Challenges are not labs with step-by-step instructions.
+Attendees will need to work together as a team to solve the challenge by researching documentation and following guidance from the coaches.
+- Teams will move at their own pace through the challenges and not be beholden to the clock.
 - There may be brief lecture presentations to the entire group at various points throughout the event to set up the hack's challenges.
-- Attendees will spend most of the time working in squads of 3-5 people to solve technical challenges.
-- Challenges are not labs with step-by-step instructions.
-Attendees will need to work together as a team to solve them by researching documentation and following guidance from the coaches.
-- Squads will move at their own pace through the challenges and not be beholden to the clock.
-- Break times will be set for lunch and the end of each hack day, however each squad can set additional break times as needed.
+- Break times will be set for lunch and the end of each hack day, however each team can set additional break times as needed.
-- The coaches will bring the squads together at the beginning and end of each day for stand-up meetings to review progress and what they learned during each challenge.
+- The coaches will bring the teams together at the beginning and end of each day for stand-up meetings to review progress and what they learned during each challenge.

-Next, review how everyone will interact using Microsoft Teams.
-The lead coach should provide a tour of of the event team, including where the resources for the hack are located, such as the Files Tab, Challenges, Shared Tips, and Feedback channel.
+Next, review how everyone will interact using the event's Google Space.
+The lead coach should provide a tour of the event Space, including the File tab where the student resources for the hack are located.
+The link to the Student Guide and the Google Meet.

-For a virtual event, the lead coach should explain how squads will use the "Meet Now" feature to start a meeting in their squad channels where they will do their work together.
-Attendees should be expected to be online and engaged in their squad meetings for the duration of the event.
+For a virtual event, the lead coach should explain how teams will use the breakout rooms to move into their team specific room and the larger meet.
+Attendees should be expected to be online and engaged in their team meetings for the duration of the event with mic and camera turned on.

-At an in-person event, coaches may walk from table to table helping coach different squads.
-At a virtual event, they do the same by popping in and out of each squad's meeting throughout the event.
-When the coaches want all squads to come together, they will announce on each squad's call to rejoin the meeting in the General channel.
+At an in-person event, coaches may walk from table to table helping coach different teams.
+At a virtual event, they do the same by popping in and out of each team's breakout room throughout the event.
+When the coaches want all squads to come together, they will announce on each squad's call to rejoin the main room.

-#### Squad Formation
+#### Team Formation

 Determine how you want to break the attendees up into the smaller groups to form the hack squads.
 There are several options to consider.